I love Joe Biden. And I am not really political. He has been a huge part of the “End Sexual Assaults on Campuses” revolution.

 And I applaud the investigation teams for releasing the colleges who are on the list for violating Title 9 issues and for not handling sexual assault cases correctly.

-I read an article discussing how one school was very slow to move, for fear that their reputation would be damaged.
+I read in an article that one school was very slow to move, for fear that their reputation would be damaged.

 That is a huge disconnect.
 The point of higher education is to help students reach their highest potential and go out and help change the world.
 Ok, and for many students, they just want to graduate and be able to get a good job in their field, and be able to pursue the American dream.

-I’ve been speaking about assault on college campuses since 2010.
+I’ve been speaking about sexual assaults on college campuses since 2010.
 I’ve done a lot of work to help me process my assault so that I can then help others.
-I’ve been blessed to have access to therapy, yoga, energy work, support groups and an incredible support network.
+I’ve been blessed to have access to therapy, yoga, energy work, support groups, and an incredible support network.

 And yet, I was taken aback yesterday.
 I’ve been working with a writing partner to help me tweak my message in order to reach more young people.
 My fellow writer kept asking me: But what were the repercussions after you were assaulted?
 How did it affect you?
 Give me specifics.

 And although I’ve told my assault story in front of thousands of students all over the country, I’d never drilled down this deep in the details.
 I became present to how deeply I was affected by being taken advantage of in a closet when I was incapacitated.

 I saw how I couldn’t process other losses that happened in my family right after the assault.

 I saw how I couldn’t be in a healthy relationship with a guy who actually, truly loved me, because I was so scarred.